Data Centers in Cosenza

 |---|---|---|

-| Global Connectivity Grade | B | Stable regional backhaul to national Italian hubs. |
+| Global Connectivity Grade | B | Reliable backhaul to national Italian network hubs. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest major hub city is Rome for private extensions. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Rome is the nearest major hub for extensions. |

-| Power Cost | €0.21–€0.26/kWh, as of September 2025 | Standard industrial rates for the Southern Italian market. |
+| Power Cost | €0.21–€0.26/kWh, as of September 2025 | Competitive industrial rates for the Southern market. |

-| Disaster Risk | Low (3.0/10), as of September 2025 | Manageable risk profile with specific seismic considerations. |
+| Disaster Risk | Low (3.0/10), as of September 2025 | Stable profile with specific seismic requirements. |

-| Tax Incentives | Yes | Subsidies for energy-efficient systems and improvements. |
+| Tax Incentives | Yes – as of September 2025 | Subsidies for energy efficient systems and improvements. |

-| Sales Tax | 22% VAT, as of September 2025 | Standard Italian value-added tax rate. |
+| Sales Tax | 22% VAT, as of September 2025 | Standard Italian value added tax rate. |

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 As of September 2025, no native on-ramps exist in the immediate metro.
-Performance for AWS, Google Cloud (GCP), or Microsoft Azure is typically managed through private network interconnects or leased lines to national aggregation points in Rome.
+Performance for AWS, Google Cloud (GCP), or Microsoft Azure is managed through private network interconnects or leased lines to national aggregation points in Rome.

 Internet Exchange Points (IXPs): Most public peering occurs via the nearest national hubs in Rome or Milan.
 Local traffic relies on private peering or backhaul to these larger exchanges to ensure efficient routing across the Italian peninsula as of September 2025.